Safeguarding Children of Arrested Parents Toolkit

 This 1.5 hour, self-paced, interactive, online training is designed to educate front-line officers in best practices for conducting arrests of parents, both when children are present and when they are not.
 The information outlines procedures for ensuring children's safety and well-being throughout the parental arrest process.
 Learn more or register now!

-Register to access any of these webinars now!
+Register on IACPlearn to access any of these webinars:

 - Protecting Children of Arrested Parents: Using a Trauma-Informed Approach: An in-depth look at the traumatic effects of parental arrest on children, and provided best practice recommendations and strategies for law enforcement to prevent or mitigate trauma to children during and after the arrest of a parent.